Suicide bombers kill 36 Shi'ite pilgrims in Iraq: police

 The first major attack of the day came when a suicide bomber blew himself up near a funeral tent, killing at least 16 Shi‘ite pilgrims and wounding 31 in southern Baghdad’s mainly Sunni neighborhood of Doura, police sources said.

-A former Reuters reporter, Muhanad Mohammed, was among those killed in the blast, a family member said.
-His son was seriously wounded.
+A former Reuters reporter, Mohanad Mohammed, and his son were among those killed in the blast, a family member said.

 Another bomber set himself off near Latifiya, 40 km (25 miles) south of Baghdad, amid a group of Shi‘ite pilgrims of the ethnic Turkmen group who were coming from Kirkuk in the north, killing nine, medics and security sources said.